gravitational/gravity/docs/6.x/quickstart.md

 ## Building a Cluster Image

-To build a cluster image we'll perform the following steps:
+To build a Cluster Image we'll perform the following steps:

 1. Create Docker containers for application services.
-This step is sometimes called "dockerizing" an application.
-2. Create definitions of Kubernetes resources (pods, etc) for application components, this makes an application capable of running on Kubernetes.
+2. Create definitions of Kubernetes resources (pods, etc) for application components.
+This makes an application capable of running on Kubernetes.
-   You can place all Kubernetes resource files (usually in YAML format) in the same directory, or you can use Helm.
+   You can place all Kubernetes resource files (usually in YAML format) in the same directory or you can use Helm.
-3. Create a Gravity cluster image manifest to describe the system requirements for a Kubernetes cluster capable of running your application.
-A cluster image manifest is a YAML file which allows you to customize the cluster image.
+3. Create a Cluster Image Manifest to describe the system requirements for a Kubernetes cluster capable of running your application.
+A Cluster Image Manifest is a YAML file which allows you to customize the Cluster Image.
 4. Execute `tele build` CLI command.

 ### Step 1: Containerizing